aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 much simpler than the one you wrote it in.
 Did you just call on a big genie to make a small one?

-To dispel the mystery, there are some great short compilers to read.
-In this chapter we'll write another toy one, this time aiming to keep it real in an unusual way: by being complete enough to compile itself and to include the practical details of debug support.
-Call it Tailbiter.
-Since something has to go, we'll skip the whole topic of optimization---that is, making the output code less stupid.

-Our source language and implementation language---the language we compile from, and the one we code the compiler in---will be a subset of Python 3.4.
-(Deciding just what subset took some exploring.)
-We'll target the CPython bytecode virtual machine, also version 3.4.

-[XXX It'd be nice to have a figure with the ASDL grammar of Python ASTs, with our subset's omissions italicized or something.
-But since Parser/Python.asdl is about 115 lines, that's probably longer than we can afford.]
+To dispel the mystery, this chapter will work out a compiler that can compile itself.
+We'll write it in and for a small subset of Python, expressive enough for the job without demanding too much to implement.
+The result---call it Tailbiter---will be a toy, but less of one than usual for an introduction: besides the self-compiling, we'll include some details of debugging support.
+To make room for these emphases, we'll drop the whole topic of optimization---that is, of making the output code less stupid.
+The sort of realism I chose to set out towards, here, has been reasonably avoided in most examples meant to teach compiling, because it does not bring out any powerful new principles.
+But there's value too in studying a real system that's grown in decades of use; while Tailbiter can't be that, it can model it, the whole self-supporting system in miniature.

+When I began, I knew about compilers but not the Python virtual machine which we're targeting.
+Right away I hit the first thing the textbooks don't show you: inadequate documentation.
+We'll deal with this by building in stages, from a seed just capable of turning the simplest source code into working bytecode, learning from each stage how to grow into the next.
+Let's start with a look at our input and our output: a trivial program, taken from source text to parsed syntax and then to runnable bytecode.

 ## Abstract syntax trees

-Let's start with an example: a module `greet.py` with this text:
+Say hello!

     # in greet.py:
     name = 'Monty'
     print('Hello,', name)

-Another chapter [XXX the previous one?] explains how to parse it into an abstract syntax tree (AST); in this chapter we use `ast.parse` from Python's library.
+Another chapter [XXX the previous one?] explains how to turn this text into data that makes the structure explicit: that is, how to parse it.
+The parsed form is called an abstract syntax tree (AST); in this chapter we call on `ast.parse` from Python's library.

     # in transcripts:
     >>> import ast, dis, astpp # (You can find astpp, by Alex Leone, on the web)